Skip to content

 Field names can be written in the following forms:

-1. Direct Name: Suitable for regular identifiers
+1. Write name directly: Suitable for ordinary identifiers

 • message